8 Reasons to Visit Alaska in Winter

 What’s the weather like in Alaska in Winter?

 Like many other places, the winter weather in Alaska varies a lot depending on where you are in Alaska, what month it is and the weather at that particular time.
 Winter in Alaska is generally November through March.
 October is sometimes winter and sometimes fall, depending on the year.
-April and sometimes the end of March are spring.
+April and early May are spring.
 Spring and Fall are extremely short in Alaska!

 Fairbanks is the coldest and darkest part of Alaska (at least parts of Alaska that visitors go to!).
 The average high temperature in January is around 0 F and the average low is -15 F. Be aware that it can be MUCH colder.
 Generally there isn’t much difference in December and January between the high and low with the weak sun not warming things up much.
 There are cold snaps that can get as cold is -50 F and it can warm up above zero at times.
 By March, it’s still solidly winter and will be below freezing day and night.
 You’re unlikely to experience temperatures below -20 F. Since March brings 12 hours of daylight and 12 hours of darkness for aurora viewing and it’s slightly less cold, I think March is the best time to visit Fairbanks!